 Laura Noah is a professional timpanist and percussion educator residing in Mobile, Alabama.
 She is the principal timpanist for the Mobile Symphony, Pensacola Symphony, Gulf Coast Symphony, and the Meridian Symphony.
 She has also performed with the Louisiana Philharmonic, Mobile Opera, Pensacola Opera, Alabama Shakespeare Festival, and The Summer Opera Theatre Company in Washington, D.C.

 Mrs. Noah is an adjunct faculty member at the University of West Florida and Pensacola State College.
 She teaches applied percussion, percussion methods, marching band methods and is Director of the Pensacola West Percussion Ensemble.
-Recently, Laura joined the adjunct faculty at the University of Mobile where she teaches applied percussion, percussion pedagogy, and is the percussion instructor for Ram Corps.
+Recently, Laura joined the adjunct faculty at the University of Mobile where she teaches applied percussion and percussion pedagogy.

 Mrs. Noah also works with her husband, Sean, and the McGill-Toolen Catholic High School Band program coaching percussion ensemble, Prep-Band percussion and is the instructor/arranger for the front ensemble.